Measuring 3D Spatial Geometric Consistency in Dynamic Video Generation: Experiments

 \textbf{Diagnosing Foundational 3D Instabilities.} The ranking derived from SGC diverges fundamentally from those produced by fidelity-centric and 2D physics metrics.
 For example, Latte and Modelscope achieve strong FVD~\cite{unterthiner2018towards} scores and high VBench~\cite{huang2024vbench} Background Consistency (BC) ratings, despite ranking poorly under SGC (as visualized in \cref{fig:qualitative-show}).
 This discrepancy illustrates that current generative models can synthesize highly plausible 2D textures (satisfying VBench-BC) and achieve high per-frame visual quality (satisfying FVD) while failing to preserve multi-plane stability and structural integrity.
 Ultimately, SGC is specifically sensitive to these foundational 3D geometric instabilities that remain hidden under texture-plausible generations, successfully exposing spatial inconsistencies that persist even after rigorous MOS adaptation.
+Furthermore, a blinded pairwise human study demonstrating that SGC aligns with human judgments of static-background 3D stability is detailed in the App.~\ref{sec:userstudy}.